-The device operates using the optional NiMH battery pack or two AA batteries (page 2).
+The device operates using the optional NiMH battery pack (650 and 650t only) or two AA batteries (Installing AA Batteries).

 - 1 Turn the D-ring counter-clockwise, and pull up to remove the cover. - 2 Locate the battery pack 1 that came in the product box.